usekarma/aws-iac/README.md

 This repository contains reusable **Terraform modules** for deploying AWS infrastructure **dynamically** based on configurations stored in AWS Parameter Store.

+For a complete overview, see [Adage: AWS Deployment Framework](https://github.com/tstrall/adage).

 ### Key Features

 - **Decouples infrastructure from deployment** – Terraform only deploys what’s pre-approved in the config repo.